kjosib/kjosib.github.io/documenting.md

 Because well-factored code will reflect just such a hierarchy, you should be able to embody much of your outline through the structuring conventions of your source language.
 Thus, the sections above about doc-comments.
-However, **some things trancend code.** Also, there are bound to be tricky interfaces betweeen concerns which merit special care and commentary.
+However, **some things transcend code.** Also, there are bound to be tricky interfaces betweeen concerns which merit special care and commentary.
 Many of those topics are listed below: